 Nurse Practitioners can obtain remuneration for palliative care services for patients within the Primary Health Care setting through the Medical Benefits Scheme (MBS).

-MBS Items for General Practitioners for Nurse Practitioners.
-(164kb pdf)
+MBS Items for Nurse Practitioners.
+(165kb pdf)

 Visit palliAGED website: Nurse Practitioners in aged care